wp-plugins/tabbed-widgets-reloaded/readme.txt

 = Tabbed Widget design services =

 Tabbed widgets created by this plugin have very little CSS applied by default because every theme is very different.
+So, if you like to customize it’s design, you can drop in a line to me.
+I will help you to achieve your goal.

 == Installation ==